-Spark Plug and types
+Spark Plugs and Types

-Main Parts of a Spark Plug
+Parts of a Spark Plug

 Following are the main parts of a spark plug: